iffy/frack/README.md

 Frack, A Completely Ridiculous Issue Tracker
 ============================================

-I wrote this because twistedmatrix.com has a Trac instance full of valuable data, and Trac has become increasingly annoying over the past 7 years.
+This was written because twistedmatrix.com has a Trac instance full of valuable data, and Trac has become increasingly annoying over the past 7 years.
 Frack is an attempt to provide a better face on that data.